rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: I think we should consider that as part of a separate PR, Dan, if you want to whip something up along those lines?

-WH: I would not want to remove the extra precision
+WH: I would not want to remove the extra precision.

 DE: Maybe -20 to 100 [precision]